 Propagation is typically done through division.
 In early fall, dig up the peony root ball, carefully divide it into sections with at least 3-5 eyes (buds) per section, and replant in prepared soil.

-Caring for peonies involves adapting your approach to the changing seasons:
+Caring for peonies in the seasons involves adapting your approach to the changing seasons:

 Spring: In spring, fertilize peonies to promote strong growth and abundant blooms.
 Regularly check new shoots for pests or diseases, addressing any issues early to keep plants healthy.